AswiniThiru/neocortexapi/source/MySEProject/Documentation/README.md

 **3. Filedatahelper Class**

-Purpose
+Purpose:

 The primary purpose of the Filedatahelper class is to provide convenient methods for accessing and manipulating file data, image paths, and instances of SdValueModal.
 It serves as a central location for managing these shared resources across multiple components of the library.

 Properties:

-filedata: A static string property that stores file data as a string.
+- `filedata`: A static string property that stores file data as a string.
-imagepath: A static string property that stores the image path.
+- `imagepath`: A static string property that stores the image path.
-Sdvalue: A static property that stores the current instance of SdValueModal.
+- `Sdvalue`: A static property that stores the current instance of SdValueModal.

 **Methods used in Filedatahelper Class**

-`getfiledata()`: Retrieves the stored file data as a string.
+- `getfiledata()`: Retrieves the stored file data as a string.

-`getimagepath()`: Retrieves the stored image path as a string.
+- `getimagepath()`: Retrieves the stored image path as a string.

-`getcurrentSD()`: Retrieves the current instance of SdValueModal.
+- `getcurrentSD()`: Retrieves the current instance of SdValueModal.

-`setcurrentSD(SdValueModel model)`: Sets the current instance of SdValueModal.
+- `setcurrentSD(SdValueModel model)`: Sets the current instance of SdValueModal.

-`setfiledata(string content)`: Sets the file data with the provided content.
+- `setfiledata(string content)`: Sets the file data with the provided content.

-`setimagepath(string path)`: Sets the image path with the provided path.
+- `setimagepath(string path)`: Sets the image path with the provided path.

 Usage: